Labs64/GuideChimp/plugins/triggers/README.md

     });
 ```

-By default string(selector), HtmlElement of NodeList triggers use event "click".
+By default string(selector), HTMLElement and NodeList triggers use "click" event.
-If you need to change an event or even a listener function, you can use the trigger object
+Use the trigger object to change an event or event listener function.

 ```javascript
 var guide = GuideChimp(tour, {